 A pretty big question you should ask right away is “How much does this cost?”, and you probably already know the answer.

-First thing you should worry about is the cost of hosting, but, uhh, what is hosting?
+First thing you should worry about is the cost of hosting.

-So, if you really want to, you can run a web server off of your home internet connection.
-This has a few problems though:
+If you want to, you can run a web server off of your home internet connection.
+This has problems though:

 - It means everyone will know your public IP and any attacks on your site will be attacks directly on your network